ProvableHQ/welcome/documentation/aleo/03_language.md

     // the address of the parent.
     parent as address.private;

-// store the addresses of self.signer and self.parent and returns them as a record. function external_call:
+// the function `external_call` takes no input and returns a who_called_import record. function external_call:
     cast self.signer self.signer self.caller into r0 as who_called_import.record;